 Worship and Music

 Music is integral to the life of the Auburn Uniting church.
 We have a strong musical tradition dating back over 125 years – to the times of Wesleyans and Methodists before 1977.
-The directors of music and organists have continued the tradition of choosing the best of liturgical from all denominations.
+The directors of music and organists have continued the tradition of choosing the best of liturgical music from all denominations.
 The current choir sings from musical sources as diverse as the Australian Catholic Worship Book, the U.S Episcopal Church’s Psalms and Canticles for Singing, and Royal School of Church Music’s special services Veni Emmanuel in Advent and The Way of the Cross in Lent or Holy Week.

 The choir and organist provide for the weekly worship services with a large variety of sung elements chosen to suit the liturgical season and the lectionary readings for the day.
 These include an introit, a sung psalm, occasional canticles and a weekly anthem.